jjnether/obsidian_backup/jnetherton/DA/Training/Power System Analysis.md

 ![[Pasted image 20240814162543.png]]

 ###### Fault Current
-- Breakers depend on naturally occu
+- Breakers depend on naturally occurring current zeroes to clear a fault
+	- So a fault with a large enough DC offset that it doesn't cross zero can cause problems
+		- They have to put in logic for it to wait to interrupt until it finally crosses zero.
+Otherwise, it will just arc across the contacts
+-